Rebecca-Stone/web-module-project-testing-web-apps/README.md

 #### Test Brainstorming

 * [ ] Run and play around with the form interface.
-* [ ] Write out a list of possible testcases for this application within Understanding-questions.md.
+* [ ] Write out a list of possible test cases for this application within Understanding-questions.md.

 #### Complete a case that tests if

 * [ ] the component renders the contact form component without errors.
 * [ ] the header h1 element exists.
 Include three asserts, if the header is in the document, if the heads is truthy, if the header has the correct test content.
-* [ ] the component renders ONE error message if the user enters less than 4 characters into the firstname field.
+* [ ] the component renders ONE error message if the user enters less than 4 characters into the first name field.
 Make sure to use async / await and the correct screen method to account for state change.
 * [ ] the component renders THREE error messages if the user submits without filling in any values.
 * [ ] the component renders ONE error message if the user submits without filling in the email field.
 * [ ] the component renders the text *"email must be a valid email address"* if an invalid email address is typed into the email field.
 * [ ] the component renders the text *"lastName is a required field"* the form is submitted without a last name.
-* [ ] the component renders the firstname, lastname and email text when submitted with valued fields and does **not** render a message value when one is not entered into the message field.
+* [ ] the component renders the first name, last name and email text when submitted with valued fields and does **not** render a message value when one is not entered into the message field.
 * [ ] renders all fields when the user submits with valid text filled in for all fields.

 ## Stretch goals

 - Look at your test cases in Understanding-questions and see if there are any that you have not completed.
-- From the this list or from your own mind, add in at least one more new testcase.
+- From the this list or from your own mind, add in at least one more new test case.
-- There is alot of state management within our component in this project!
+- There is a lot of state management within our component in this project!
 See if you can separate the form and error validation code into their own hooks.